collegedayss/Ecommerce_repo/README.md

 # Ecommerce_repo

+---

+#IMPORTANT

+---

+---

+---

+---

+When you start Running the File.
+Do not run docker-compose up -d and docker-compose up at the same time.
+That will wipe out the DataBase as you replace the memory by reininitializing the container.

+Just Run either one and if you run docker-compose up -d remember to run docker-compose down after you're done using the container.

+---

+---

+---

+---

 # Please Install Docker, Docker-compose, Python 3 and Pip, Tmux before doing anything of the commands below in the directory,

 - pip install -r requirements.txt